-Grassland plants and shrubs help stabilize Shamrock Island's uplands, while marsh plants occupy areas frequently inundated with high tides.
-Seagrass meadows help reduce wave energy and provide essential forage for redhead ducks, as well as nursery, foraging and refuge areas for many estuarine fish and invertebrates.
+Grasses and shrubs help stabilize Shamrock Island's uplands, while marsh plants occupy areas frequently inundated with high tides.
+Seagrass meadows help reduce wave energy and provide essential forage for redhead ducks, as well as nursery, feeding and refuge areas for many estuarine fish and invertebrates.
 In addition, resident and migratory species depend on the preserve’s land-based plants for nesting sites, food and shelter.
 Among the plant communities of conservation interest are seaside little bluestem, gulfdune crowngrass, sea oats, shoal grass and Texas stonecrop.